Errors in Incompleteness Proofs

 'Incompleteness has been proved many times using several different methods, including proofs that have been checked by computer.
 So even if there was an error in Gödel's proof, it doesn't matter.'

-You can find further information on these papers here.
 Below I give brief outlines of the flaws that are present in various incompleteness proofs.
 Please note that this page is only intended as an explanatory text, and is not intended to be read as a detailed analysis.
-For the detailed logical analyses of incompleteness proofs please refer to here and my papers above, where there is a full logical analysis.
+For the detailed logical analyses of incompleteness proofs please refer to Analyses of Incompleteness Proofs and the papers above, where there is a full logical analysis.

 Some preliminary observations